tomdh-git/ClassHelper/README.md

 2. Run the ClassHelper.py script
 3. On your first run, itll make all the files for you.
 Now check the folder and youll have two different files.
 4. Input classes in "courses.txt".
 If you want, you could put the specific times that you want to start and end in "preferences.txt"
+5. NEW: You could now put True or False for Optimization based on Free Time!
+Schedules with the most free time show up at the top of your file!
-5. Run ClassHelper.py again.
+6. Run ClassHelper.py again.
-6. Enjoy your schedules!
+7. Enjoy your schedules!